richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 <a name="scheduling-overview"/>
 ### Overview

-Once you have the ETL process working smoothly, you can schedule a daily (or more frequent) task to automate the daily ETL process.
+Once you have the load process working smoothly, you can schedule a daily (or more frequent) task to automate the storage process.

 We run our daily ETL jobs at 3am UTC, so that we are sure that we have processed all of the events from the day before (CloudFront logs can